carlcassar/carlcassar/README.md

 # 👋 Hey!

 I'm Carl.
 I make websites and apps.
-I also write a [blog](https://www.carlcassar.com)about what I learn along the way.
+I also write a [blog](https://www.carlcassar.com) about what I learn along the way.

 Get in touch if you're interested in php, laravel, javascript, vue, aws and other interesting topics: